ilovekharkiv/EPAM/Homework #2. Databases.md

 ![This is a alt text.](/Screenshots/012.png "testuser")

 8.3 We need to give him access rights
-`GRANT CREATE, INSERT, UPDATE, SELECT on Music.Countries TO 'testuser'@'localhost' WITH GRANT OPTION;`
+`GRANT CREATE, INSERT, UPDATE, SELECT on Music.countries TO 'testuser'@'localhost' WITH GRANT OPTION;`

 8.4 Make sure `PRIVELEGES` set up
 ```bash